raghurana/gaana-paani/Readme.md

 ## Pre-reqs

 - Request project owner to provide firebase admin sdk private key to be placed under the assets/secrets folder of admin-console-app
+- Request project owner to provide firebase sdk config json to be placed under the assets/secrets folder of webapp-angular

 ## How to run